arnaldo31/concerts-scraper/README.md

 2. Run the `main.py` script:
 3. Wait for the script to finish.
 4. Check the scraped data in the `savefiles` folder.
+5. Check the `scraper.log` if there is any error happen during the scraping.

 ## Files and Directory Structure